lasystuff/PsychMelt-Rewrite-mirror/README.md

 }
 ```
 - Fully rewritten lua with shared backend (allows scripting at the same level as HScript)

+- Scripted Classes!
+(Supports many features such as direct instantiation with new() function)

 - Small but useful chart editor enhancements (Organizing the time display, Shift + Enter for instant preview, Ctrl + S shortcut)